huuuuusy/huuuuusy.github.io/cloudflare/visitor-counter/README.md

 This Cloudflare Worker provides the public page-view total shown on the homepage.
 Each page load or refresh increments the counter.
-D1 stores the aggregate total, aggregate country counts, and only the latest page view's country code and timestamp.
+D1 stores the aggregate total, aggregate country counts, daily country-or-region buckets, and only the latest page view's country code and timestamp.
+The daily buckets support exact Today, This Week, and This Month summaries in Singapore Time.
 It does not store visitor IP addresses, user agents, individual profiles, or a row-by-row visit history.

 Deployment requires: